deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 💪  Davro Davra Good Useful
+ 💪  Aqqi
 ----------------------------------

  A stocky gladiator, dressed in
  leather and hailing from an
  underground fight club.
 Many
- years ago he was captured,
+ years ago she was captured,
- stripped of his title and land,
+ stripped of her title and land,
  and forced to compete in brutal
  matches for the entertainment of
  a blood-thirsty crowd.
 Standing
  a portly five and a half feet
- tall, when you see him you know
+ tall, when you see her you know
  instantly that this is a warrior
  who has witnessed the worst
  humankind has to offer and has